 - a.
 Disability.
 If a faculty member becomes disabled at any time subsequent to acceptance into the FPRP, the terms of the contract shall apply, provided that the salary basis for the faculty member during the period of disability shall be based on the annual base salary rate in effect for the faculty member during the AY prior to the AY in which the phased retirement commenced, without subsequent annual adjustment rendered. - b.
 Death.
-If a faculty member dies at any time subsequent to his/her acceptance into the FPRP, and prior to its expiration, the Agreement will terminate and automatically be deemed null and void except for payments otherwise outstanding as a result of services the faculty member has rendered.
-The spouse or civil union partner and/or eligible dependents of the faculty member will then be entitled to all benefits otherwise available to such persons under the contract. - 13.
+If a faculty member dies at any time subsequent to their acceptance into the FPRP, and prior to its expiration, the Agreement will terminate and automatically be deemed null and void except for payments otherwise outstanding as a result of services the faculty member has rendered.
+The spouse or civil union partner or domestic partner and/or eligible dependents of the faculty member will then be entitled to all benefits otherwise available to such persons under the contract. - 13.
 FPRP Duration; Modification.
 The FPRP will operate co-extensively and in a manner consistent with the contract, provided that (1) Agreements in effect at the time of contract expiration remain valid and enforceable by both parties and either party; and (2) in the event of a conflict between the FPRP terms and conditions and those of the contract, the FPRP prevails.
-It is further provided that the FPRP is intended to operate as a bridge to eligibility for Social Security Full Retirement Age benefits; accordingly, if such Age is adjusted during the term of the Program, the two year transition herein described shall be automatically ageadjusted pursuant to this provision relative to new applicants to the Program.

 A faculty member may extend this phased retirement beyond the initial two year with the approval of the Provost.
 The Provost's decision is not grievable.